microsoft/FluidFramework/packages/framework/last-edited/README.md

 The update should always be called in response to a remote op because:
 1. It updates its state from the remote op.
 2. It uses a SummarizableObject as storage which must be set in response to a remote op.

-3. The details returned in getLastEditDetails contain the clientId and the timestamp of the last edit.
+The details returned in getLastEditDetails contain the clientId and the timestamp of the last edit.

 ## Events

-It emits an `"lastEditedChanged"` event with ILastEditDetails whenever the details are updated:
+Both the classes above emits an `"lastEditedChanged"` event with ILastEditDetails whenever the details are updated:
 ```
 public on(event: "lastEditedChanged", listener: (lastEditDetails: ILastEditDetails) => void): this;
 ```

 ## Setup

-This package also provides a `setupLastEditedTracker` method that can be used to easily set up the tracker:
+This package also provides a `setupLastEditedTrackerForContainer` method that can be used to set up a root component that provides IComponentLastEditedTracker to track last edited in a Container:
 ```
-async function setupLastEditedTracker(
+async function setupLastEditedTrackerForContainer(
-    componentId: string,
+    rootComponentId: string,
     runtime: IHostRuntime,
     shouldDiscardMessageFn: (message: ISequencedDocumentMessage) => boolean = shouldDiscardMessageDefault,
 )
 ```

-The function does the following:
+- The root component with id "rootComponentId" must implement an IComponentLastEditedTracker.
+- This setup function should be called during container instantiation so that ops are not missed.
-- Requests the component with the componentId from the runtime and waits for it to load.
+- Requests the root component from the runtime and waits for it to load.
 - Registers an "op" listener on the runtime.
 On each message, it calls the shouldDiscardMessageFn to check if the message should be discarded.
 It also discards all scheduler message.
-If a message is not discarded, it is passed to the last edited tracker in the component.
+If a message is not discarded, it is passed to the IComponentLastEditedTracker in the root component.
 - Any messages received before the component is loaded are stored in a buffer and passed to the tracker once the component loads.

 Note:
-- The component with componentId must implement an IComponentLastEditedTracker.
-- By default, message that are not of "Attach" and "Operation" type are discarded as per the shouldDiscardMessageDefault function:
+- By default, message that are not of `"Attach"` and `"Operation"` type are discarded as per the `shouldDiscardMessageDefault` function:
 ```
 function shouldDiscardMessageDefault(message: ISequencedDocumentMessage) {
     if (message.type === MessageType.Attach || message.type === MessageType.Operation) {